 - Don’t include personal information in your profile.

-- Use secure WiFi network when using online dating websites or apps.
+- Use a secure WiFi network when using online dating websites or apps.
 If you can’t guarantee that, use a VPN.

 Social Engineering Security Tips

 - Don’t click any link you receive, especially those using shortened URLs.

 - Don’t open any file you receive on online dating websites or apps.